muze-nl/jaqt/docs/manual.md

 ```

 And a group function is simply a selector.
 Whose return values will be used to group results by.
 Here however, the selector function is called with only the `data` parameter.

+## Undefined and null

+A deliberate design choice made is that if you query for a specific key, and that key is not available in the data--it is undefined--, jaqt will set a `null` value for that key.
+Any key present in the select object, will always be present in the resulting dataset.

+The reason for this is that this makes code that reads the result simpler.
+You don't have to check if a specific key is present in the result, if you know the query used.

+The drawback is that you cannot know if a property is undefined in the data, or explicitly set to null.
+But since the query is just javascript, you can always create your own function to check for that, in the query.